sunset in Thailand as seen from the Mekong River in Laos

 Why would a woman in the mature years of her life travel to remote areas of Laos which is 10,000 miles away from home?

-and to date he has not been repatriated.
+and to date he has not been recovered, identified and repatriated.

 WHY DID I CREATE THIS WEBSITE?

-There are 1,578 (as on August 2023) servicemen unaccounted-for from the Vietnam War.
+There are 1,578 1,577 (as of January 2024) servicemen unaccounted-for from the Vietnam War.
 285 of those servicemen are unaccounted-for in Laos.
 There are U.S. government agencies working in cooperation with the governments of Vietnam, Laos, and Cambodia actively engaged in recovery missions.
-There are family members, and researchers such as myself who also seek more conclusive information on missing servicemen.
-The goal of my website is to enlighten and remind the reader that there are many fathers, sons, brothers, husbands, and friends that have not been repatriated, and to pay tribute to Colonel Carter Luna.
+There are family members and researchers such as myself who also seek more conclusive information on missing servicemen.
+The goal of my website is to enlighten and remind the reader that there are many fathers, sons, brothers, husbands, and friends that have not been recovered and repatriated, and to pay tribute to Colonel Carter Luna.

 Here’s what you’ll find within this website:

-Discover what’s involved in independent research of the servicemen who are still unaccounted for specifically Colonel Luna,
+Discover what’s involved in conducting independent research of the servicemen who are still unaccounted-for specifically Colonel Luna,

 by clicking on this page:

-I have designed a new website to share information about a collaboration I have formed with a tour company in Laos.
-Also, the site details other interests I have related to American M.I.A.s in Laos, and the people in villages.
-Lao Adv Tours and I would like to provide tours to M.I.A. family members, veterans, and other interested partied in Laos.
+I have designed another website to share information about other related endeavors.
+The website details other interests I have related to American MIAs in Laos, and the people in villages.
+I offer assistance to family members, veterans, interested parties who desire to travel to Laos.
 I also am very conscious of efforts by the U.S. government with cooperation of governments in Southeast Asia with their continuing recovery efforts of our men still unaccounted-for from the “Secret War” in Laos.
 Last but not least I am working on ways to offer humanitarian assistance to people in remote villages in Laos.
-Historically, villages were impacted during the war and the current presence of UXOs (unexploded ordnances) more than 50 years later is still has a major effect on their safety and lifestyle.
+Historically, villages were impacted during the war and the current presence of UXOs (unexploded ordnances) more than 50 years later still has a major effect on their safety and lifestyle.

 PLEASE TAKE THE TIME TO VISIT THIS INFORMATIVE WEBSITE: